Building and Using Hotbeds and Cold Frames

 To harden the plants, gradually expose them to the sun and wind first by keeping the sash open wider and longer each day as well as at night if nights are not too cool.
 Gradually the length of time and amount the sash is opened are extended until it is removed.
 However, be ready to return the sash in case of a sudden late spring freeze.

-Hotbeds and particularly coldframes may be used to protect tender plants during winter.
-Tender varieties of chrysanthemums, for example, may be lifted after flowering and set into the coldframe to overwinter.
+Hotbeds and particularly cold frames may be used to protect tender plants during winter.
+For example, tender varieties of chrysanthemums may be lifted from the garden after flowering and set into the cold frame to overwinter.

 For other slightly tender perennial flowers, a portable cold frame may be placed over the plants directly in the garden where they are growing.
 The entire structure can then be removed in the spring.
 Plants that may benefit from such protection in some areas include poppy anemone, foxtail lily, hardy gloxinia, some lilies, oriental poppy and viola.